ONSdigital/dp-compose/v2/stacks/dataset-catalogue/README.md

 In the `Makefile` of the stack there is a `DEFAULT_KEYS_FOLDER` variable that is set to point in the `static/keys` folder in the `dis-authentication-stub` repo.
 Running the `make up` command will run also the `init` target in the `Makefile` trying to decrypt the files that are inside that folder.
-If you run the `make up` command and you get an error saying that there are not such files in the folder please change the value `DEFAULT_KEYS_FOLDER` variable to the fully qualified path of the `static/keys` folder.
+If you run the `make up` command and you get an error saying that there are not such files in the folder please change the value of the `DEFAULT_KEYS_FOLDER` variable to the fully qualified path of the `static/keys` folder.